lxqt/lxqt-config/README.md

 "Configuration Center", too.
 This applies e. g. to "Connman UI Setup" of [cmst](https://github.com/andrew-bibb/cmst) or "SDDM Configuration" of [sddm-config-editor](https://github.com/hagabaka/sddm-config-editor).
+Other kinds of settings are shown under "Other Settings".

 ## Installation